- Online Services

-Our beautiful stone church on the hill is located on Guelph Line, just north of Derry Road, in the town of Milton, Ontario.
-From our front steps, you have a breathtaking view of the Niagara Escarpment.
-Tombstones in the adjoining cemetery bear the names of many early area settlers, some of whose descendants are still numbered among the congregation.
+You will find St. George’s beautiful stone church on Guelph Line, just north of Derry Road, in the municipality of Milton, Ontario.
+From our property, you can see breathtaking views of the Niagara Escarpment, which is a UNESCO World Heritage site.
+Tombstones in our cemetery bear the names of many early area settlers.
+Some of their descendants are still members of the congregation.